vmware-archive/vsphere-storage-for-kubernetes/documentation/existing.md

 --cloud-provider=vsphere --cloud-config=/etc/kubernetes/vsphere.conf
 ```

-An example configuration would be like this:
+An example configuration of the complete `systemd` service file would be like this:

 ```yaml
 [Unit]